qgis/QGIS-Mac-Packager/qgis_deps/README.md

 Build QGIS (Qt Creator)
 -----------------------

-0. Build QGIS-deps or download&extract from qgis download area
+1. Build QGIS-deps or download&extract from qgis download area
-1. Go to the qgis-deps folder and activate virtualenv (source bin/activate)
 2. Open QT Creator and load CMakeLists of QGIS
 3. Setup Kit in Qt Creator with QT from /opt/QT (as in prerequisities)
 4. Set/Add in Projects>Build Settings>Cmake